The Crooked Sky: Cast

+Although named Penny in the credits, Colette Bartrop is referred to as "Colette" (her real name) in the film.

 Production

 The Crooked Sky began principal photography on 13 August 1956 at Merton Park Studios in London.
 Location shots were at Blackbushe Airport.

 The original cast included Tim Conway in the lead male role, who was replaced by Wayne Morris after Conway became ill.
 The aircraft in The Crooked Sky were: